AArmias/MCS/README.md

 ![image](/.attachments/e9d6ba7458f76c0dbeba2dc507e1e81596366a1a.png)

 Also, the change that was made to ufw has been noticed and does not need to be made again. ufw is also confirmed to be on.
-So everything should work in salt state, all that's left is to try the server itself, will it work?
-Is it going to work?
+So everything should work in salt state, all that's left is to try the server itself, will it work.

 -------------